anebz/cloud/Accreditations/aws_developer_associate.md

 * For larger messages than the 256kb limit, you can use S3 to store the messages and Amazon SQS extended client library for Java to manage them, and also the AWS SDK for Java.
 * Dead letter queue: to prevent data loss, they sideline, isolate and alayze the unsucessfully procesed messages.
 Useful when the lambda function invocation is asynchronous and it fails all retry attempts, in which case the message sends it to the DLQ.
 * Visibility timeout: amount of time that the message is invisible in the SQS after a reader picks up the message.
 Makes sure that the message isn't read by any other consumer while it's being processed by one.
 Default is 30s, can be increased if necessary, max 12h.
 If the job isn't processed in that time, the msg becomse visible again and another reader will process it
-* Short polling: returns a response immediately even if the msg queue is empty --> if queue is empty, lots of empty responses --> additional cost
+* Short polling: returns a response immediately even if the msg queue is empty --> if queue is empty, lots of empty responses --> additional cost.
+Some messages might not get received, because short polling doesn't return all messages
 * Long polling: periodically poll the queue, response is returned only when a msg arrives or the long poll times out.
 Can save money.
-ReceiveMessageWaitTimeSeconds
+ReceiveMessageWaitTimeSeconds.
+Use for having the shortest Delay

 Security in messages: